Welcome to the Energy Transition & Nanomaterials Research Group

 Electrochemical energy storage beyond Li-ion: Multivalent metal cells and conversion-type technologies (“air” and sulphur).

-How to valorize small molecules (e.g., CO2) and exploit H2 energy as a resource towards sustainability and production of chemicals.
+How to valorise small molecules (e.g., CO2) as a resource towards sustainability and production of chemicals.

 Our research focuses on the rational design, characterization, and application of innovative single and hybrid nanomaterials.